nima-abdpoor/TMDB/README.md

 # Future
  - getting and saving recommendations of selected movie(details of movies) to show theme when onResume Called.
- -getting user information that was set in website of TMDB.
+ - getting user information that was set in website of TMDB.